cloudhead/toto/README.md

 If a tag is passed such as: `/tags/wizards` you can access the tag in the `tags.rhtml` view by calling the variable `tag`.
-You may access all articles tagged with the specified tag by calling `archives`
+You may access all articles tagged with the specified tag by calling `archives` when in the `/tags/tag_name` page

 philosophy
 ----------